What is taxable income?

 To assist in determining whether or not an address is physically located in Green, a lookup tool is available on the Ohio Department of Taxation website.
 The street number and ZIP code must be entered.
 The physical location will be shown within the "Found Address" box.
 Newer streets may not appear on the website and may be verified by calling the Income Tax Division office.
 To access the site, click here.

-All Green residents and businesses that are subject to Green income tax are required to complete a registration form and return it to the Income Tax Division.
+All Green residents, as well as businesses located or conducting business in the City of Green are required to complete a registration form and return it to the Income Tax Division.

 Individual Filing Requirements

-All residents and partial year residents of the City of Green who are 18 years of age or older as of the end of the tax year must file a return regardless of whether or not there is any tax due.
+All residents and partial year residents of the City of Green who are 18 years of age or older as of the end of the tax year must file a return regardless of income or whether any tax is due.

 Estimated Tax Payments

-An annual estimate and first quarter payment is required to be filed by April 15 for 2016 tax if the non-withheld tax liability will exceed $200.00.
-Quarterly estimated payments will be billed quarterly and are due as follows:
+An annual estimate and first quarter payment is required to be filed by April 15 for 2018 tax if the non-withheld tax liability will exceed $200.00.
+Remaining quarterly estimated payments will be billed quarterly and are due as follows: